National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/research-story.md

 Learning and using OMOP (e.g. concept sets)
 ----------------------------------------------

-OMOP originated around 20qq to facilitate the detection of small but significant side effects from new pharmaceuticals.
-Detecting a small signal requires a large datasets --larger than any single health care database [@ohdsi2019].
+OMOP originated in 2014 to facilitate the detection of small but significant side effects from new pharmaceuticals.
+Detecting a small signal requires a large datasets --larger than any single health care database [@ohdsi2019, Chapter 1].
 Since then, the foundation has supported many other research goals.
 It is well-suited for N3C because:

 * It has evolved from 10? years and accommodates a wide range of data sources
 * It has an established community and documentation to help institutions convert their EMR to OMOP and to help researchers analyze their hypotheses.